tikv/migration/br/README.md

 - `raw`: Sub-command of `backup`.
 - `-s` or `--storage`: Storage of backup files.
 - `"s3://backup-data/2022-09-16/"`: Parameter of `-s`, save the backup files in `"s3://backup-data/2022-09-16/"`.
-- `--ratelimit`: Specifies the maximum speed at which a backup operation is performed on each `TiKV` node.
+- `--ratelimit`: The maximum speed at which a backup operation is performed on each `TiKV` node.
 - `128`: The value of `ratelimit`, unit is MiB/s.
 - `--pd`: Service address of `PD`.
 - `"${PDIP}:2379"`:  Parameter of `--pd`.